baoisnotruski/csd-content/csd_content.md

 Drastic and more rapid changes in technologies push customer behavior to shift rapidly.
 This causes many software products to quickly fall behind.

 ### The Solution
-We built long-term business relations with our clients.
-There is no secret: just quality code.
-Whether building from scratch or expanding existing software, our developers have consistently crafted software that keeps up with new trends.
+We built long-term business partnerships.
+There is no secret: just quality code that keeps up with industry trends.
+Whether building from scratch or expanding existing software, our developers have consistently crafted software that are up-to-date with new trends.

 ### Custom Web Development
 Creative, interactive, and responsive: the three qualities that define a modern website.
 Make your website a platform to reach your goals.
 Build with us.